Monoplane: History

 Towards the end of the First World War, the inherent high drag of the biplane was beginning to restrict performance.
 Engines were not yet powerful enough to make the heavy cantilever-wing monoplane viable, and the braced parasol wing became popular on fighter aircraft, although few arrived in time to see combat.
 It remained popular throughout the 1920s.

 On flying boats with a shallow hull, a parasol wing allows the engines to be mounted above the spray from the water when taking off and landing.
 This arrangement was popular on flying boats during the 1930s; a late example being the Consolidated PBY Catalina.
 It died out when taller hulls became the norm during World War II, allowing a high wing to be attached directly to the hull.

-As ever-increasing engine powers made the weight of all-metal construction and the cantilever wing more practical — both first pioneered together by the revolutionary German Junkers J 1 factory demonstrator in 1915–16 — they became common during the post–World War I period, the day of the braced wing passed, and by the 1930s, the cantilever monoplane was fast becoming the standard configuration for a fixed-wing aircraft.
+As ever-increasing engine powers made the weight of all-metal construction and the cantilever wing more practical—first pioneered together by the revolutionary German Junkers J 1 factory demonstrator in 1915–16—they became common during the post–World War I period, the day of the braced wing passed, and by the 1930s, the cantilever monoplane was fast becoming the standard configuration for a fixed-wing aircraft.
 Advanced monoplane fighter-aircraft designs were mass-produced for military services around the world in both the Soviet Union and the United States in the early–mid 1930s, with the Polikarpov I-16 and the Boeing P-26 Peashooter respectively.

 Most military aircraft of WWII were monoplanes, as have been virtually all aircraft since, except for a few specialist types.